adobe/reactor-developer-docs/extensions/edge_extensions/reference/action-types.md

 };
 ```

 Now what if we wanted to make the endpoint configurable by the Launch user?
-In our view we would allow the user to input an endpoint and then save the message to the settings object.
+In our view we would allow the user to input an endpoint and then save the endpoint to the settings object.
 The object might look something like this:

 ```javascript
 {